The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 For additional resources on the backbone package, please see https://www.rbackbone.net/.

-If you have questions about the backbone package or would like a backbone hex sticker, please contact the maintainer Zachary Neal by email (zpneal@msu.edu) or via Mastodon (@zpneal@mastodon.social).
+If you have questions about the backbone package or would like a backbone hex sticker, please contact the maintainer Zachary Neal by email (zpneal@msu.edu).
 Please report bugs in the backbone package at https://github.com/zpneal/backbone/issues.

-The backbone package can be loaded in the usual way:
+After the backbone package has been installed from CRAN using install.packages("backbone"), it can be loaded in the usual way:

 library(backbone)